 Azure AD Connect treads into a highly positive direction in the single sign-on world from Microsoft.
 It can streamline identity deployments while saving on the complexities of instance and infrastructure cost associated with AD FS.

-With reduced overhead, companies can now maintain a higher level of security which is a boost, especially with government regulations such as the GDPR on the horizon.
-Furthermore, there isn’t any question that Azure AD will cause many users to rejoice at its simplicity.
+With reduced overhead, companies can now maintain a higher level of security which is a boost, especially with government regulations such as the GDPR now in place.
+Furthermore, there isn't any question that Azure AD will cause many users to rejoice at its simplicity.
 Because as we all know, password management can be a headache for large enterprises.

 More relevant articles: